hamukichi/ironpycompiler/doc/index.rst

 In order to compile IronPython scripts, we can use ``pyc.py``, which is included in the IronPython distribution.
-However, ``pyc.py`` does not check dependecies of the scripts, which results in a incomplete .NET assembly.
+However, ``pyc.py`` does not check dependecies of the scripts, which results in an incomplete .NET assembly.
 What is worse, the module ``modulefinder`` of IronPython does not work correctly.
 This is why compiling IronPython scripts is more difficult than it looks.